 How To Get The Most Out Of Metadata?

 Now that you understand what metadata is and why it is significant, you must learn how to maximize its effectiveness.
 If you don’t, it will become virtually useless.

 - Get Employees Buy-in: Employees must appreciate the business importance of document metadata.
 Take the time to explain the true value of this principle and how it can affect their productivity in the long run.

 - Create Management Strategy: Determine and monitor what information is important to your company and what isn’t.
 It’s possible to overuse document metadata and generate a long list of tags, but this defeats the intent.
 Pay attention to the relevant details.

 - Create Good Quality Definitions: Every company is unique.
-Each must tailor their metadata model to their particular business requirements.
+Each must tailor its metadata model to its particular business requirements.
 You must ensure that companies have the proper concepts and types in place to solve complex business issues.

 What is metadata and examples?